-Yes, you can drink alcohol while taking gliclazide, but it is best for men and women to drink no more than 2 units per day.
-Drinking more than this can increase the risk of hypoglycemia.
+Yes, you can drink alcohol while taking gliclazide, but men and women should consume no more than two units per day.
+They are drinking more than this can increase the risk of hypoglycemia.

-Usually a standard wine glass or beer can is 2 units.
+Usually, a standard wine glass or beer can is two units.

 Are there any foods or drinks that I should avoid?